-Best time to visit: To avoid the crowds, go very early in the morning, from 6:30 am, as it starts to get busy from 9 am.
-However, the early afternoon is a picturesque time to visit because of the light, especially in late spring and early summer (April to June).
+Best time to visit: Go very early (from 6:30 am) to avoid the crowds, which start to pack in from 9 am.
+The early afternoon is also a beautiful time to visit because of the light, particularly in late spring and early summer (April to June).

 Itsukushima Shrine, Miyajima

 Miyajima Island is home to the UNESCO-listed Itsukushima Shrine, dedicated to the gods of seas and storms.
-The shrine’s impressive torii gate was originally built in 593 CE and is located 650-ft from the coastline.
-When the tide is high, the gate appears to float, creating a stunning reflection in the water.
-The mixture of the deep blue ocean and the vermillion torii gate creates an astoundingly beautiful sight.
-Our favorite way to take it all in is via a kayak tour from the mainland to Miyajima Island offers incredible views of it.
+The shrine is best known for its impressive torii gate, which was originally built in 593 CE and is located 200 metres from the shore.
+During high tide, the gate appears to float in the sea and reflects beautifully in the water.
+The combination of the deep blue sea and the bright vermilion torii gate creates an astonishingly beautiful scene.
+A kayak tour from the mainland to Miyajima Island offers incredible views of it.

 Meiji Shrine, Tokyo

-Best time to visit: Spring (March - May) and fall (September - November) are the best times to visit Meiji Shrine, this is when the large Inner Garden is in bloom, and you might spot a wedding ceremony or two.
-Avoid New Year’s Day when more than three million people go to pray for the first time in the year.
+Best time to visit: Spring and autumn are the best times to visit Meiji Shrine, this is when the large Inner Garden is in bloom – the irises in particular have amassed a cult following.
+Avoid New Year’s Day when more than three million people pay a visit for the year’s first prayers.

 Kumano Hongu Taisha, Kumano Kodo

-At the Kumano Hongu Taisha is one of the three famous shrines on the Kumano Kodo pilgrimage trail.
-Hayatama and Nachi.
+Kumano Hongu Taisha is one of the three famous shrines on the Kumano Kodo pilgrimage trail, along with Hayatama and Nachi.
 The Hongu Shrine is the site of the largest torii gate in the world, which stands 33 metres tall and dwarfs walkers who pass beneath it.
 It is dedicated to the sun goddess Amaterasu, as well as the deities of Kumano’s other major shrines.
-Owing to flooding in 1889, the shrine was moved from its location in Oyu no Hara to a new site half a mile away, but the torii gate is still in its original place.
+Owing to flooding in 1889, the shrine was relocated from its location in Oyu no Hara to a new site one kilometre away, but the torii gate remains in its original spot.

 Hakone Shrine, Hakone

-On the picturesque shores of Lake Ashi and at the base of Mount Hakone, there are three torii gates leading to Hakone Shrine.
-The largest and most iconic gate stands tall in the lake and is known as Heiwa no Torii, meaning Gate of Peace.
-This regal red torii gate has become a well-recognized image of Japan.
-Despite being located in the water, visitors can reach the gate by a 15-minute lakeside walk from Moto-Hakone Port and stand beneath the torii on a small landing that juts out from the lake’s edge.
-If you are visiting Japan with kids and want to combine culture with adventure, Hakone is the place to do it.
-Fuji-Hakone-Izu National Park has ropeways and cable cars to keep families entertained, as well as boat trips on Lake Ashi to take in the scenery, and some of Japan’s most revitalizing ryokans.
+On the atmospheric misty shores of Lake Ashi and at the foot of Mount Hakone, there are three torii gates leading to Hakone Shrine.
+The largest and most prominent gate stands tall in the lake and is known as Heiwa no Torii, meaning Gate of Peace.
+This majestic red torii gate has become an iconic image of Japan and can be reached by a 15-minute lakeside walk from Moto-Hakone Port.
+Despite being located in the water, visitors can stand beneath the torii on a small landing that juts out from the lake’s edge.
+If you are visiting Japan with kids and want to inject some culture into your holiday, Hakone is the place to do it.
+Fuji-Hakone-Izu National Park has ropeways and cable cars to keep families entertained, as well as boat trips on Lake Ashi to take in the scenery, and some of Japan’s most rejuvenating ryokans.

-Best time to visit: There are fewer visitors in the summer (July and August) and winter (December to February) than in spring (March to May) or fall (September to November) – which are the best seasons to visit Japan.
-As with many of Japan’s torii gates and shrines, it is best to visit in the morning to avoid the crowds, although we love watching the sun go down over Lake Ashi too.
+Best time to visit: There are less visitors in the summer (July and August) and winter (December to February) than in spring (March to May) and autumn (September to November) – which are the best seasons to visit Japan.
+As with many of Japan’s torii gates and shrines, it is best to visit in the morning to avoid crowds.
+However, watching the sun go down over Lake Ashi is a spectacular sight too.

-For guidance on which Japanese torii gates to visit and how to fit them into a luxury vacation in Japan, contact our travel experts via the contact form at the top of the page.
+For guidance on which Japanese torii gates or shrines to visit and how to fit them into a bespoke luxury holiday in Japan, contact our travel experts by filling out our enquiry form at the top.

 This entry was posted in and tagged Japan.